Vagab0nd/AniDB.Api/README.md

 # 📝 TODO

+- Implement UDP API.
+- Use ISO 639 language codes.
+- Add more comprehensive integration tests that check data mapping/validity
 - Use `DateOnly` in models when migrating to .Net7 or higher - support for `DateOnly` conversion to/from XML.
 - Use `required` keyword instead of null collapse in DTOs when migrating to .Net7 or higher.
-- Add more comprehensive integration tests that check data mapping/validity.

 # ⚖ License